ihorvorotnov/Post-Thumbnail-Column-Editor/README.md

 - Add clickable actions (try to utilize native WP functions and pop-up, much like on the post edit page)
 	- "view / edit" if there's a post thumbnail
 	- "add" if there's no post thumbnail
-- Make those actions actually save eny changes (add or replace post thumbnail)
+- Make those actions actually save any changes (add or replace post thumbnail)
 - Add screenshots
 - Review the `readme.txt` for WP.org plugin repository